 Started in 2001, the UUSC Coffee Project is a collaboration between Equal Exchange and the Unitarian Universalist Service Committee to involve more Unitarians in supporting small farmers around the world.

-For each pound of fairly traded coffee, chocolate, tea, and foods Unitarians purchase through the UUSC Coffee Project, 20 cents per pound goes to the UUSC's Small Farmer Fund, supporting Women Making Change in Kenya and United We Heal the Earth on the border of Uganda and Kenya.
-These projects help to conserve the environment and support sustainable agriculture, assist young girls, and provide youth education on nutrition.
-That Fund amounted to $15,441.58 in 2012 alone!
+For each pound of fairly traded coffee, chocolate, tea, and foods Unitarians purchase through the UUSC Coffee Project, 20 cents per pound goes to the UUSC's Small Farmer Fund.
+That Fund amounted to $14,309.28 in 2014 alone!

 The Unitarian Universalist Service Committee (UUSC) is an independent human-rights organization.
 Through its Economic Justice Program, UUSC embraces a vision of economic human rights, supporting workers’ right to organize and earn a living wage – including through strategies like fair trade.
 Along with its 40,000 members and supporters, UUSC recognizes that economic justice is essential for securing basic human rights, alleviating local and global poverty, and achieving a more peaceful and just world.